usernamethatisnttaken/ProjectsPortfolio/about.md

 permalink: /about/
 ---
 **THIS IS VERY MUCH IN THE WORKS RN**
-Hi, im Hudsen Mickley!
+Hi, I'm Hudsen Mickley!

-I'm a undergraduate software enginner at Rochester Instictute of Technology, who likes making wacky projects in her free time!
+I'm a undergraduate software enginner at Rochester Instictute of Technology, who likes making wacky projects in their free time!

-This site is a collection of all of those, as I'm starting to look for a job/co-op and I think these are important to share.
+This site is a collection of all of those, as I'm starting to look for a job/co-op and I both think these are important to share and am a little bit proud of them.

 Thanks for visiting my site!